Estimated reading time: 15 minutes

 A negative attitude is one of the most common types of bad employees.
 A negative attitude is a permanent and pervasive dissatisfaction with work and the workplace.

 A bad employee with negative behavior creates a toxic environment.
-The workplace behavior may also get upset by this negativity and bad attitude.
+The workplace behavior can also get upset by this negativity and bad attitude.

 Poor performance by an employee can hurt the organization’s performance.

-It is tough to identify the cause of poor performance and effectively address it.
+It is tough to find the cause of poor performance and effectively deal with it.

-If an employee is disruptive or causing issues in the workplace, it may be necessary to take disciplinary action.
+If an employee is disruptive or causing issues in the workplace, it is necessary to take disciplinary action.

-Depending on the nature of the behavior and the severity of the consequences, termination may be an appropriate option.
+Depending on the nature of the behavior and the severity of the consequences, termination can be appropriate.

-You can take many steps to deal with a disruptive employee, such as training, counseling, or disciplining them.
+You can take many steps to deal with a disruptive employee, like training, counseling, or disciplining them. - Disruptive behaviors

 Disruptive employees can be disruptive anywhere, from the workplace to home.